mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

   - Select root note of scale.
   - Default is currently C3
 - Button
-  - Transpose current scale or step notes to new root note (Encoder 0 is always considered the root).
+  - Transpose current scale or step notes to new root note (encoder 0 is always considered the root).
 - LED
   - High LED indicates new root not selected but not yet applied.